Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Introduction.md

 2. **Step 0: DevOps (Manual)**
    - Go to `templates/single-region/envs/dev/00-devops/`.
-   - This sets up backend storage and identity resources.
+   - This sets up backend storage and identity resources, and creates the resource groups required for Step 1 (base infrastructure) and Step 2 (application resources, optional).
 Optionally, creates the Atlas organization.
    - See [Deploy-with-manual-steps.md](Deploy-with-manual-steps.md) for step-by-step guidance and Terraform commands.

 3. **Provision Infrastructure and Application**
    - Go to `templates/single-region/envs/dev/01-base-infra/` and after completion, `templates/single-region/envs/dev/02-app-resources/`.
-   - This provisions base infrastructure, configures MongoDB Atlas (single region), and deploys the sample application.
+   - This provisions the base infrastructure, sets up MongoDB Atlas (single-region), and creates the necessary resources for deploying the Metrics app and the Test DB Connection app (if required).
+Refer to Steps 4 and 5 below for instructions on deploying the Metrics Function App and verifying connectivity.
    - Refer to [Deploy-with-manual-steps.md](Deploy-with-manual-steps.md) for manual instructions and Terraform commands, or [Deploy-with-pipeline.md](Deploy-with-pipeline.md) for CI/CD pipeline usage.

+4. **Deploy Metrics Function App**
+    - Deploy the Metrics Function App to enable monitoring and metrics collection for your MongoDB Atlas environment.
+    - Follow the steps in [MongoAtlasMetrics_deployment_steps.md](MongoAtlasMetrics_deployment_steps.md) to deploy and configure the Metrics Function App.

-4. **Testing Connectivity**
+5. **Testing Connectivity**
    - Use the provided .NET test app in `test-db-connection/test-pe-db-connection/` and follow [Database Connection Testing Guide](Test_DB_connection_steps.md) to verify connectivity.

-5. **Testing Resilience**
+6. **Testing Resilience**
    - After deployment and connectivity testing, validate the application's resilience to regional outages.
    - To simulate a regional outage and test failover, follow the official MongoDB Atlas guide: [Simulate a Regional Outage](https://www.mongodb.com/docs/atlas/tutorial/test-resilience/simulate-regional-outage/).
    - This ensures your cluster and application are configured for high availability and can recover from regional failures.